GabbedT/ApogeoRV/Docs/Sphinx/introduction.rst

 * **Digital Signal Processing**

-By accommodating a broad spectrum of applications and offering exceptional configurability, RV32ApogeoCore stands as a versatile solution in the world of RISC-V processors.
+By accommodating a broad spectrum of applications and offering exceptional configurability, ApogeoRVCore stands as a versatile solution in the world of RISC-V processors.

 Parameters
 ----------

-To meet the system designers demand, ApogeoCore comes with a moltitude of parameters.
+To meet the system designers demand, ApogeoRV comes with a moltitude of parameters.
 These parameters play a central role in defining the capabilities and performance of the CPU.
 Whether you are designing an high-performance SoC or an energy-efficient embedded device, understanding these parameters is essential to ensure that the resulting metrics aligns with your specific requirements.
 Every parameter is found inside the `apogeo_configuration.svh` file.